DaveJarvis/extex/ExIndex/README.md

 Building ExIndex
 ================

 ExIndex uses Maven for its build system.
-Thus some pieces of software needs to be installed before ExIndex can be build.
+Some pieces of software must be installed before ExIndex can be built.

 Prerequisites
 -------------